-‘The Thaw’ by Henry David Thoreau is a ten line poem which follows a specific rhyme scheme throughout its short lines.
+‘The Thaw’ by Henry David Thoreau is a ten-line poem that follows a specific rhyme scheme throughout its short lines.
 The rhyming pattern of ‘The Thaw,’ is as follows: abcdcdefef.
-Additionally, he poet has made a number of interesting choices when it comes to word use, especially in the first few lines.
+Additionally, the poet has made a number of interesting choices when it comes to word use, especially in the first few lines.

 Thoreau has structured this poem with a somewhat unusual rhyming pattern which puts emphasis on the two outlying end words found at the end of the first and second lines.
 The end word of line number two, “flowed,” has been chosen as a transitional moment.
 It does not rhyme with the end word which proceeds it, nor does it perfectly rhyme with that which follows it.
 It can be considered as a half, or slant rhyme, that helps the reader move into the body of the poem.

 The first line, though, is the most interesting.
 Thoreau’s first line ends with the word, “tears,” and unlike “flowed” it does not come close to rhyming with any of the following words.
 Instead, he has chosen to repeat the word, “tears” at the beginning of the second line.
 This moves the reader from the hyphenated ending of the first line to the transitional second line with its slant rhyme ending.
 This is not the last time that the poet collects together rhyming words that do not come at the end of phrases.
 For example, in the fourth line, Thoreau chose to use, “thaw,” which incidentally rhymes with “saw” in the first line.